opendr-eu/opendr/docs/reference/c-object-tracking-2d-deep-sort-h.md

 };
 typedef struct DeepSortModel DeepSortModelT;
 ```
-The *DeepSortModelT* structure keeps all the necessary information that are required by the OpenDR object tracking 2d deep sort tool (e.g., model weights, normalization information, ONNX session information, etc.).
+The *DeepSortModelT* structure keeps all the necessary information that are required by the OpenDR object tracking 2D DeepSORT tool (e.g., model weights, normalization information, ONNX session information, etc.).

 ### Function *loadDeepSortModel()*
 ```C
 void loadDeepSortModel(const char *modelPath, DeepSortModelT *model);
 ```
- Loads a deep sort object tracking model saved in the local filesystem (*modelPath*) in OpenDR format.
+ Loads a DeepSORT object tracking model saved in the local filesystem (*modelPath*) in OpenDR format.
  This function also initializes a CPU-based ONNX session for performing inference using this model.
  The pre-trained models should follow the OpenDR conventions.
  The Python API can be used to train and export an optimized OpenDR model that can be used for inference using the C API.